 As people interact with a symbol, it becomes filled with meaning.

-When you see a person wearing a white coat and stethoscope you probably think that person is a doctor.
-The white coat and stethoscope are symbols for the medical profession.
+When you see a person wearing a white coat and stethoscope, you probably think that person is a doctor.
+The white coat and stethoscope are symbols of the medical profession.

-When people see a “red cross”, people around the world will quickly think of the Red Cross.
+When people see a “red cross,” people worldwide will quickly think of the Red Cross.

-How symbols influence your brand identity and branding
+How symbols influence your brand identity and nonprofit branding

 Many nonprofits use logos as symbols for their brand identity.